paulfioravanti/sample_app/README.md

 - Use [rails-timeago](https://github.com/jgraichen/rails-timeago) to do time calculation for microposts on client-side rather than server-side (replaces method calls to `time_ago_in_words`)

 ### **TODO**s:
-- Try to improve the Micropost character countdown.
-I'd love to be able to do proper pluralization of the text using the character count as well as change the text and count from, for example, "-2 characters remaining" to "2 characters over".
-Question posted to StackOverflow [here](http://stackoverflow.com/q/10955850/567863)
 - Decide whether it's worth refactoring the i18n YAML files to include dictionaries, and hence necessarily take translation keys out of Localeapp and manage them manually.
 StackOverflow question about this posted [here](http://stackoverflow.com/q/11097572/567863)